imightexist/Internet-Explorer-13/README.md

 # Internet-Explorer-13
-a Windows browser that uses its own engine instead of the WindowsForms WebBrowser control
+a Windows browser that uses its own engine instead of the WindowsForms WebBrowser control.
+Demo for BetterBrowser